Summary Resilience Module 5: Believe in Your Ability

 Who can you add to your support network? _______________ Review the article, Building Resilience, for some examples.

 Sally’s friend, Diane, also contributed to Sally’s self-efficacy.

 When you observe people who have achieved similar goals, your thoughts can shift from uncertainty to “I am able to do that too!”
-Sally saw her friend make lifestyle changes to increase her activity.
+Sally saw her friend make lifestyle changes to reduce her blood sugar.
 This helped Sally believe she could too.